NATIONAL HOT TEA MONTH

 - Research shows a correlation between tea and heart health.
 A recent study says people who drink tea have a 20% less chance of having a stroke or heart attack than those who don’t.

 - It can help with weight loss, especially when paired with a well-balanced diet and exercise.
 Tea is usually calorie-free, and it can give you energy and cause your body to burn more calories throughout the day.

 - It’s an immune system booster.
 Studies show that tea helps immune cells reach their targets more quickly.

 Sip some tea and post an aesthetically pleasing photo of it to social media using #NationalHotTeaMonth, #HotTeaMonth, or #TeaTime.
 The best part is, there’s a tea for literally any and every time of day!
 Some is packed with natural caffeine, other kinds are caffeine-free and created for you to drink at night to promote a deep, healthy night’s sleep.
-Let’s break down exactly what kind of tea to drink at what time of day for the healthiest results.
+When is the best time for tea?

 Mid-Morning: Around 10:00 or 11:00 in the morning, move to a green tea.
 This will help give your metabolism a kick start, and it has a very light, uplifting, approachable flavor.

-The Tea Council of the USA was founded in 1950 and recognize National Hot Tea Month every January.
+The Tea Council of the USA was founded in 1950 and recognizes National Hot Tea Month every January.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!